-- Most searched wordsart art installation award winning architecture civic architecture Concrete contemporary American Architecture contemporary American art contemporary architecture contemporary art contemporary British architecture contemporary Canadian architecture contemporary Dutch architecture contemporary French architecture contemporary furniture design contemporary Japanese architecture.
-Contemporary Korean architecture contemporary product design contemporary Spanish architecture designer makers exhibition design furniture furniture design iconic architecture industrial design interior design Japan lighting design materials modern architecture modern art modern house modern houses modern housing modernist architecture modernist house New York product design sculpture sustainable architecture timber cladding
+- Most searched wordsart art installation award winning architecture civic architecture Concrete contemporary American Architecture contemporary art contemporary Australian architecture contemporary British architecture contemporary Canadian architecture contemporary Chinese architecture contemporary Dutch architecture contemporary English architecture contemporary French architecture contemporary furniture design contemporary Japanese architecture.
+Contemporary Korean architecture contemporary product design contemporary sculpture contemporary Spanish architecture furniture furniture design industrial design interior design Japan Materials modern architecture modern art modern house modern houses modern housing modernist architecture Photography product design residential building sculpture sustainable architecture timber cladding towers wood

 The expression “black gold” has traditionally been associated with mineral oil.
 It is the burning of oil for energy that produces carbon, that has become public enemy no 1 with environmentalists.
 So it is with sweet irony that Ingo Schuppler, who works out of Leipzig, Germany, designed this lamp using carbon to evoke that heavily weighted expression.

 Whilst the cultural rehabilitation of a blackened phrase may not have been his primary objective, the designer has shown a flash of creative genius that should inspire us all to find new ways to do familiar things with lower environmental impacts.

 For English ladies of a certain period, the pride of her home was traditionally the quality of her fine bone china.
 To serve high tea in anything less would have been exceedingly detrimental to her reputation.

 One of the hallmarks of the quality of bone china is its translucence.
 Persons partaking of the beverage may have surreptitiously held the teacup behind a light source, and from this understood the distinction of the hostess.

 Socialites of today now have an opportunity to impress their guests with translucent ceramics of a different variety.
 Read more